Sensing-Dev/GenDC/README.md

     * binary_info (bytes): The binary data from which to load the signature.
   * Returns:
     * bool: True if the binary data is GenDC format

-* `get_container_size()`: Calculates the total size of the container.
+* `get_data_size()`: Retrieves the size in bytes of the data of the container.
   * Returns:
-    * int: total size in bytes of the container

-* `get_container_size()`: Calculates the total size in bytes of the container by summing the sizes of the data and descriptor.
-  * Returns:
-    * int: total size in bytes of the container
+    * int: total size in bytes of the container data
 * `get_descriptor_size()`: Retrieves the size in bytes of the descriptor part of the container.
   * Returns:
     * int: total size in bytes of the descriptor
+* `get_container_size()`: Calculates the total size of the container by adding up data size and descriptor size.
+  * Returns:
+    * int: total size in bytes of the container
 * `get_component_count()`: Retrieves the count of components in the container.
   * Returns:
     * int: the count of components in the container.